obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Right-to-left.md

 ### Use logical properties, avoid directional properties

-Whenever you use CSS to add positioning and spacing, use logical properties and values such `start` and `end` rather than directional alternatives such as `left` and `right`.
+Whenever you use CSS to add positioning and spacing, use logical properties and values such as `start` and `end` rather than directional alternatives such as `left` and `right`.
 See the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values) for a full list of logical properties and values.

 Prefer logical over directional properties: